 - Which items can be donated or given away to clear out more cabinet space?

-Now that you’ve sorted through most of the overwhelming volume of stuff in the kitchen, you should have a good idea of what items you’re going to keep.
+Now that you’ve sorted through most of the overwhelming volume of stuff in the kitchen, you should have a good idea of what items you will keep.
 It’s time to turn your attention to the shelves and see how best to organize this space in your kitchen.

-Open shelving creates a sense of light and space and gives you a place to showcase your everyday dishes when not in use.
+Open shelving creates a sense of light and space and allows you to showcase your everyday dishes when not in use.
 Mix in decorative, functional items like cookbooks, gourmet olive oils, and flowers for an attractive display.
-Make sure you give these shelves a good wipe-down at least once a month to address dust, grease, or grime issues.
+Give these shelves a good wipe-down at least once a month to address dust, grease, or grime issues.

 If your kitchen has deep storage drawers, roll-out shelves, or a swing-out pantry, organizing your kitchen will be a breeze.
 But don’t panic if your kitchen is not outfitted with these great storage hacks.
 You can easily find perfect kitchen organization solutions that will help make life easier.

-Your countertop can make a big difference in the way you feel about your kitchen.
-Clutter-free counters make preparing food and cooking meals easier, and they reduce the possibility of accidents.
-They also improve the visual appeal of the space.
+Your countertop can greatly affect how you feel about your kitchen.
+Clutter-free counters make preparing food and cooking meals easier and reduce the possibility of accidents.
+They also improve the visual appeal of the kitchen.

 - Clean up the sink and counter as soon as possible after preparing food.